matheusd/dcrlnd/README.md

 ## Safety

-When operating a mainnet `lnd` node, please refer to our [operational safety guildelines](docs/safety.md).
-It is important to note that `lnd` is still **beta** software and that ignoring these operational guidelines can lead to loss of funds.
+When operating a mainnet `dcrlnd` node, please refer to our [operational safety guildelines](docs/safety.md).
+It is important to note that `dcrlnd` is still **beta** software and that ignoring these operational guidelines can lead to loss of funds.